ISSUE 03

 KENNY

-—that it becomes, you know, a performance of what you think it means to be a man, to be taken seriously, and to not be seen as “soft” or all of these things that you can see in the ways that it kind of festers in people.
-Even when they are performing that, it’s just like, but you’re not—you’re falling into the trap that has been created around you and you’re not just letting yourself be a person and like—
+—that it becomes, you know, a performance of what you think it means to be a man, to be taken seriously, and to not be seen as “soft.”
+It’s just like, but you’re not—you’re falling into the trap that has been created around you and you’re not just letting yourself be a person and like—

 EMANUEL